 In case the measurement data comes directly from an IoT device then this IoT device can be connected to a location.
-This is done by filling in the unique hashID which is listed on the device.
+A location is the representation of the asset that is measured, or the location where the measurement is performed.

 A device can be unlinked from a location and linked to another location or even a different monitoring environment.
 We demonstrate how to connect and remove a device to/from a location in a how-to video.

 In the GIF below it is shown how to create a new location and link a device to that newly created location.
 The steps taken are:

 - Unlink a device from a location (in this case 'Test location 1')

 - Create a new location

 - Link the device to the new location

 - Go to graphs (where no old data is stored and new data will be coming in)